NixOS/rfcs/rfcs/0127-issues-warnings.md

 Handler values can be either `"error"`, `"warn"` or `"ignore"`. `"error"` maps to `throw`, `"warn"` maps to `trace`.
 Future values may be added in the future.

 `config.problemHandlers` is the simple and most user-facing configuration value.
 It is a simple doubly-nested attribute set, of style `pkgName.problemName`.
+The package name is taken from `lib.getName`, which currently yields its `pname` attribute.

 ```nix
 config.problemHandlers = {